 Dear Egyptian readers: yes, we know you're out there.
 We're sorry to report that Google Street View still isn't available for the vast majority of your country.
-And while you'd surely prefer Street View in Cairo or Alexandria for the sake of convenience, at least Google has made a small stop in Egypt... at the place where all the other Americans go first, the Giza Necropolis.
-Street View is now available in and around the pyramid complex.
+And while you'd surely prefer Street View in Cairo or Alexandria for the sake of convenience, at least Google has made a small stop in Egypt...
 Read More

 Several days ago, I started a series of rumor posts on my personal Google+ account discussing some Android rumors I felt were interesting enough to share, but didn't feel confident enough yet to do so here on the site.
 The posts were heavily prefixed with disclaimers that none of them may turn out to be true but that I had a certain level of confidence to talk about them in public unofficially.
 Read More

 If you've been paying attention to the news cycle lately, you've probably heard that Google—by way of the obscure "Niantic Labs"—released a game of some kind.
 You saw a trailer that depicted people discovering hidden energy fields within statues, landmarks, and artistic sculptures.
 You had no idea what was going on.
-You signed up for an invite anyway, because like any other weird Google product, you want in regardless of what it is.
 Read More

 Ever wonder if anything interesting happened in your home town or surrounding areas in the days of old?
 Thanks to a new app from A&E TV called History Here, you can use the power of Google Maps to see the historical culture of towns all across the US.